 The Golden Circle is by far our most popular day trip, and for a good reason!
 It’s packed with arguably the country’s most important sites and guided by some of our finest tour experts with extensive knowledge and experience of Iceland’s most revered sites, meanwhile visit of the Blue Lagoon perfectly ends your day by cozy and relaxing times in its blue waters.

-Our first stop is Þingvellir, the mainland’s only UNESCO World Heritage Site.
+Our first stop is at Þingvellir National Park, the mainland’s only UNESCO World Heritage Site.
 This is not only where the tectonic plates are pulling apart, creating a rift valley, but also the birthplace of the Althing, the world’s longest-running democratic parliament since 930 AD.
-Here we’ll learn the chilling stories behind Drowning Pool, Gallows Rock, Burning Gorge, and Sand Banks of Slaughter.
-Deep in the interior, we’ll find Gullfoss as it cascades into narrow Hvítárgljúfur canyon.
+At Þingvellir National Park you will learn the chilling stories behind Drowning Pool, Gallows Rock, Burning Gorge, and Sand Banks of Slaughter.
+Deep in the interior, you will find Gullfoss as it cascades into narrow Hvítárgljúfur canyon.
 The geology of the massive falls means it’s nearly impossible to photograph thoroughly—you have to see it with your own eyes.

-At Geysir geothermal area, we’ll see a geyser hurling boiling water up to 30 meters in the air every 3-7 minutes, so you’re sure to catch the thrilling moment.
+At Geysir geothermal area, you will see a geyser Strokkur hurling boiling water up to 30 meters in the air every 6 to 10 minutes, so you’re sure to catch the thrilling moment.
 Strokkur is the only geyser that erupts so often and daily.
 The entire area is alive with geothermal activity, including bubbling mud pots, steam vents, and Geysir, the namesake of all geysers, and only thanks to this geothermal activity in Iceland, we can use it for heating our homes, going to the spas, growing our own fruits and vegetable, and so on.

 While anyone of these stops makes incredible fodder for your Instagram feed, they also all have rich histories and fascinating tales, each told with their nuances by our brilliant storyteller guides.
 It’s not just facts and figures that bring these places to life, but the compelling stories our guides have collected over time.
 Don’t just see the sites—experience Iceland through the eyes of a tour expert with Gray Line.